 What is FTP?

-FTP (File Transfer Protocol) is the traditional way to transfer files from clients to servers.
-Invented in the 70s, FTP is a simple way to move files between computers via TCP/IP — the framework that connects network devices online.
+FTP (File Transfer Protocol) has been the foundational method for transferring files since the 1970s.
+FTP is a simple way to move files between computers via TCP/IP — the framework that connects network devices online.
 Here's how FTP usually works:

-- You send these files via TCP/IP to the FTP host.
+2. Relay these files through TCP/IP to the FTP host.

-- The recipient receives and downloads the files.
+3. The recipient accesses and downloads the files.

 FTP handles three data representations (8-binary data, ASCII 7-Bit, and EBCDIC 8-Bit) and moves files via one of three transmission modes (block, stream, and compressed.)